Cryde/musicall/README.md

 #### Setup the project

-Add `musicall.localhost` and `musicall.test` to your `/etc/hosts`
+Add `musicall.local` and `musicall.test` to your `/etc/hosts`
 ```
-127.0.0.1 	musicall.localhost musicall.test
+10.200.200.2 	musicall.local musicall.test
 ```

 Install PHP vendor